Pope Paul VI: Anglicans

 Paul VI was the first pope to receive an Anglican Archbishop of Canterbury, Michael Ramsey, in official audience as Head of Church, after the private audience visit of Archbishop Geoffrey Fisher to Pope John XXIII on 2 December 1960.
 Ramsey met Paul three times during his visit and opened the Anglican Centre in Rome to increase their mutual knowledge.
 He praised Paul VI and his contributions in the service of unity.
-Paul replied that "by entering into our house, you are entering your own house, we are happy to open our door and heart to you."
-The two church leaders signed a common declaration, which put an end to the disputes of the past and outlined a common agenda for the future.
+Paul replied, "By entering into our house, you are entering your own house; we are happy to open our door and heart to you."
+The two church leaders signed a joint declaration, ending past disputes and outlining a common future agenda.

 Cardinal Augustin Bea, the head of the Secretariat for Promoting Christian Unity, added at the end of the visit, "Let us move forward in Christ.
 God wants it.
 Humanity is waiting for it."
 Unmoved by a harsh condemnation by the Congregation of Faith on mixed marriages precisely at this time of the visit, Paul VI and Ramsey appointed a preparatory commission which was to put the common agenda into practice on such issues as mixed marriages.
 This resulted in a joint Malta declaration, the first joint agreement on the Creed since the Reformation.
-Paul VI was a good friend of the Anglican Church, which he described as "our beloved sister Church".
+Paul VI was a good friend of the Anglican Church, which he described as "our beloved sister Church."
 This description was unique to Paul and not used by later popes.